Employment Relations Act 2000

 You could also call this:

-If you have a disagreement about what an employment agreement means or how it should work, you can get help to solve it.
-You can do this if you’re bound by the agreement or if you’re a party to it.
-The way to solve these disagreements is explained in Part 10 of this law.
+If you have a problem with your employment agreement, you can try to solve it using the law.
+You can do this if you are bound by the agreement or if you are a party to it.
+You follow the rules set out in Part 10 to solve the problem.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.